bl4ko/ROS/docs/report.md

 ## 1. Introduction

 This report documents our team's development of an autonomous robotic system.
 The robot's task was to navigate through a specified area, detect and recognize faces, rings, and cylinders, gather information, and execute particular actions based on its findings.
 The core technologies implemented include ROS (Robot Operating System), OpenCV for image processing tasks, PCL (Point Cloud Library) for 3D object recognition, and Google's MediaPipe library for face detection.
+There was also a task of face detecting and greeting on a real robot.

 ## 2. Methods